bbc/broadcast-mheg-report-converter/README.md

 The current comscore reports for MHEG services on Broadcast Red Button only send the file paths to the particular pages you may be looking at - these are normally not human readable and difficult to attribute what page the report is referring to

 ## So what's this for?
-Basically, this allows you to export a particular report and generate a human-readable outcome as a pipe-delimited text file.
+Basically, this allows you to export a particular report and generate a human-readable outcome as a CSV.

 ## So how do I do that?
 - Firstly, in Comscore, navigate to report ID 31780 (Broadcast RCs by Popularity - Browsers)